What causes Algae problems?

 What problems can Algae cause?

-The first noticeable problem is that no one seems to want to go swimming.
+The biggest problem algae causes is that no one wants to swim in it, making your pool useless.
 The second problem is that it requires work and effort and money to rid the water completely of algae.
 It is therefore best to use preventative chemicals and techniques.
 Algae can cloud and color the water, making rescue attempts difficult and reducing depth perception of a diver.
-Algae itself is not harmful to swimmers, but pools with algae may also be harbor to pathogens like E-coli bacteria.
+Algae itself is not harmful to swimmers, but pools with algae may also harbor pathogens like E-coli bacteria.

 In addition to clogging up sanitation pathways in the water, algae also clogs up the pores in a filter, decreasing filter effectiveness and requiring more backwashing or medium replacement.
 Algae creates a chlorine demand in the water for itself, actually consuming chlorine that should be working on other contaminants.
 Algae are kind of like weeds in your garden.
 Unsightly, unwanted space takers that create more work for the gardener, and sap up nutrients and resources from the flora we wish to grow.